Thunder Road (1958 film)

-Thunder Road is a black-and-white 1958 drama–crime film directed by Arthur Ripley and starring Robert Mitchum, who also produced the film and wrote the story.
-With Don Raye, Mitchum co-wrote the theme song, "The Ballad of Thunder Road".
+Thunder Road is a 1958 American drama–crime film directed by Arthur Ripley and starring Robert Mitchum, who also wrote the story.
 The supporting cast features Gene Barry, Jacques Aubuchon, Keely Smith, James Mitchum, Sandra Knight, and Peter Breck.
 The film's plot concerns running bootleg moonshine in the mountains of Kentucky, North Carolina, and Tennessee in the late 1950s.
 Thunder Road became a cult film and continued to play at drive-in movie theaters in some southeastern states through the 1970s and 1980s.

 Plot

-Korean War veteran Lucas Doolin (Robert Mitchum) works in the family moonshine business, delivering the illegal liquor his father distills to clandestine distribution points throughout the South in his souped-up hot rod.
-However, Lucas has more problems than evading the U.S. Treasury agents ("revenuers"), led by determined newcomer Troy Barrett (Gene Barry).
+Lucas Doolin Robert Mitchum works in the family moonshine business, running liquor his father distills to clandestine distribution points throughout the South in his hot rod.
+However, Lucas has more problems than evading government "revenuers".

-Lucas is concerned that his younger brother Robin (James Mitchum), who is also his mechanic, will be tempted into following in his footsteps and also become a moonshine runner.
-A well-funded outside gangster, Carl Kogan (Jacques Aubuchon), tries to gain control of the independent local moonshine producers and their distribution points, and is willing to kill anyone who stands in his way.
-The stakes rise when an attempt by Kogan to kill Lucas results in the death of a government agent and another moonshine driver (Mitchell Ryan).
+Both a hothead and a fatalist, he is concerned that his teen-aged younger brother Robin (James Mitchum), who is also his mechanic, will be tempted into following in his footsteps.
+An aggressive urban gangster, Carl Kogan (Jacques Aubuchon), is trying to gain control of the independent local moonshine producers and their distribution points.
+Dead shiners strewn along Thunder Road prove he is willing to kill anyone who stands in his way.
+Determined Treasury agent Troy Barrett (Gene Barry) is drawn in to stop the bloodshed, and its cause.

+Barrett's attempt to engage Lucas are thrown right back in his face.
+The stakes rise when an attempt by Kogan to kill Lucas results in the deaths of another moonshine driver, Jed Moultrie (Mitchell Ryan), and Treasury Agent Mike Williams (Dale Van Sickel) mistaken for him and one of Barrett's men.

-In a romantic subplot, Lucas becomes involved with nightclub singer Francie Wymore (Keely Smith).
-He is unaware one of the neighbor girls, Roxanna Ledbetter (Sandra Knight), has a crush on him and fears for his life.
+Still, Lucas does not back off, a stubbornness and strike-first hostility attributed by townsfolk to a "machine-gunner's mentality" they feel he brought home from the Korean War, which pervades his every doing.
+Only with nightclub singer Francie Wymore (Keely Smith) can he drop his guard, as far as he is able.
+At the same time, he steadfastly resists the attentions of the belle of the mountain girls, innocent Roxanna Ledbetter Sandra Knight, who has a crush on him and fears for his life.

-When a series of government raids destroys their hidden stills, Lucas's father and the other local moonshiners shut down production "for a spell" to let the government deal with Kogan in its own time, but Lucas is forced by circumstances and his own code of honor to make a fatal final run.
+When a series of government raids destroy local moonshiners' hidden stills, Lucas's father and the others shut down production "for a spell" to let the government deal with Kogan in its own time.
+In spite of this, Lucas is forced by circumstances and his own code of honor to make one final run of his dad's shine.